 Unlike rentals on Amazon Prime, or Disney Plus Premier Access, there are no other costs beyond Netflix’s monthly payments.
 When you pay for this subscription, you get whatever shows and films currently streaming, no additional hurdles.

-No – a 30-day trial was offered in the UK and elsewhere in the past, when the service was looking to really pump up its user base, but that’s since been taken away.
-Now, unfortunately, if you want to access anything on Netflix, you have to pay for at least one month.
+No, Netflix does not offer a free trial.
+A 30-day trial was available in the UK and elsewhere in the past, when the service was looking to really pump up its user base, but that’s since been taken away.
+Now, unfortunately, if you want to access anything on the platform, such as the best Netflix documentaries, you have to pay for at least one month.

 While certainly not free, Netflix operates purely on a rolling basis, and once you buy a month, you have everything for the duration of that time.
 This means you can subscribe for one month, cancel the payments as soon as your money’s been debited, and you’ll have your account for 30 days.
 Convenient if you’re on a tight budget, but something’s come out you really can’t miss!